ibm-cloud-docs/openwhisk/templates.md

 4. Create the {{site.data.keyword.messagehub}} action.
     1. Provide a name for your package or use the provided default name `message-hub-events`.
-    2. Choose the runtime for your actions: Node.js 8, Node.js 6, Python 3, Swift 4, or PHP 7.1.
+    2. Choose the runtime for your actions.
     3. Click **Next**.

 5. Create the {{site.data.keyword.messagehub}} trigger.
 Triggers invoke actions when they receive events from event sources.
 To create the trigger, you must provide an {{site.data.keyword.messagehub}} service instance and service credentials.